BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R_Solution.rst

     beta <- solve(t(X) %*% X) %*% t(X) %*% y
     print(beta)

-In actuality, $y$ need not be a vector, but instead a $N \times Q$ matrix, where $Q$ is a set of variables for which you'd like to indepedently test the relationships to $X$.
+In actuality, :math:`y   need not be a vector, but instead a :math:`N \times Q` matrix, where :math:`Q` is a set of variables for which you'd like to indepedently test the relationships to :math:`X`.

 .. code:: R
     # Use the formula for the maximum likelihood estimates for a linear regression model above to estimate the difference in log transformed expression values between treated and control samples for the first 1000 genes in `scaledcounts`.